AI Football GGO

-Artificial Intelligent Football GGO (超智能足球 (Chāo Zhìnéng Zúqiú, Super Intelligent Football)), also known as GGO Football, is a Chinese animation television series produced by Puzzle Animation Studio Ltd. The story centers on high schooler Isaac and his friends as they compete in advanced robotic football tournament.
+Artificial Intelligent Football GGO (超智能足球 (Chāo Zhìnéng Zúqiú, Super Intelligent Football)), also known as GGO Football, is a Chinese animated television series produced by Puzzle Animation Studio Ltd. The story centers on high schooler Isaac and his friends as they compete in advanced robotic football tournament.

-It aired on CCTV, China, in July 2010 during World Cup, before then got distributed by Asia Animation Ltd. to Asia, Europe, Australia, and America.
-Before the 2010 World Cup started, however, the English dub for AI Football GGO first aired on E.tv, South Africa, between June 2, 2010, to June 2011.
+It aired on CCTV, China, in July 2010 during the World Cup, and was then distributed by Asia Animation Ltd. to Asia, Europe, Australia, and the Americas.
+Before the 2010 World Cup began, however, the English dub for AI Football GGO first aired on E.tv, South Africa, between June 2, 2010, and June 2011.

 In 2018, the second season of AI Football GGO, officially called GGO Football 2: World Tournament (超智能足球2 世界大赛篇 (Chāo Zhìnéng Zúqiú 2 Shìjiè Dàsài Piān, Super Intelligent Football 2 World Championship)), began airing in China.

 Plot

 In the 21st century, the relationship between sports and technology is getting closer to the point where human testing alone couldn't catch up with the greatly fluctuating standards.
 As more human footballers retire due to irrecoverable injuries, people start finding a way so everyone can still enjoy football games.
 Among them, a research consultant only known as Professor GGO proposes an idea: a palm sized football robot with artificial intelligence.
-People are amused by the brilliant idea, and soon after, the development of the robots becomes the world's newest sensation.
+People are amused by the brilliant idea, and soon after, the development of the robots becomes the world's newest trend.

 Two years prior of the beginning of the series, Dr. Coleman, a technical consultant of GGO Football Association, set a counter strategy to stop his fellow biologist, Dr. Stan, from doing inhumane experiments for his own domination.
 However, while developing a new generation footballer programmed to cease Stan's plan, Professor GGO disappeared.
 Discovering this, Coleman split his research data and stored a half into the footballer, whose then he sent to Shanghai.
 He hoped that his good friend, Ball, could find a perfect person to "manage" the footballer and reach the World Tournament.

-One day in Shanghai, Isaac accidentally found a footballer named Myth at Ball's seafood stall.
+One day in Shanghai, Coleman's son Isaac accidentally found a footballer named Myth at Ball's seafood stall.
 He later discovered that Myth had a hard mission to carry.
 He was frustrated that his father didn't trust him and decided to prove himself by his skill.
 He decided to form a team with his classmates and start their pursuit into the tournament.